Appearance

 - Any required fields are empty

-- The unique patient ID or gap ID is not unique (all duplicate rows will be excluded)
+- The unique patient ID or gap/ insdight ID is not unique (all duplicate rows will be excluded)

 - At least one of the following fields is missing: member_id, ehr_patient_identifier, or zip_code